ka1130/just-sudo-it/_posts/2017-04-19-es6-in-the-boids-project.md

 ## 2. Arrow Functions

 A cool new feature of ES6 are arrow functions, also referred to as fat-arrow functions.
 Their name stems from the token they use: `=>` which looks… well, like a fat arrow.
 Arrow functions are just a more concise syntax for writing function expressions.
 They also handle `this` bindings in functions in a different way which takes two issues.
 First, they don’t rebind the value of `this` when you use an arrow function inside of another function.
 Second, the value of `this` inside of a function can never be changed.

 Let’s see how it works in practice.
+We’ll use a `map` method on an array of numbers to sum them up:

+{% highlight javascript %}
+var nums = [10, 20, 30];

+nums.map(function(num) {
+return num + num;
+});
+{% endhighlight %}<br>
+Now with the use of ES6 standard we can simplify it to just:

+{% highlight javascript %}
+var nums = [10, 20, 30];

+nums.map(num => num + num);
+{% endhighlight %}<br>
+Whoaa, what has just happened here?
+Well, first, we’ve got rid of the `function` keyword.
+Next, we’ve replaced the `{}` curly braces with the fat-arrow token: `=>`.
+Then, we’ve made use of the fact that arrow function have so-called implicit returns, which means that we could omit the `return` keyword if it was a simple one-liner.
+We couldn’t have done this if the `return` expression had multiple lines.
+And last, since we’ve had just one parameter in the function, we could omit the parentheses around it as well.
+Doesn’t it look gorgeously nice and clear?

+What you need to bear in mind when using arrow functions is the behaviour of `this` that I mentioned in the beginning of this section.
+So, remember that in an arrow function `this` does not get rebound, it is just inherited from its parent’s scope.
+Imagine for instance a situation when you want to trigger an event on an element using the `addEventListener()` method.
+You pass this method a function as a second parameter and `this` in such function gets rebound to an element on which the event was performed.
+If you tried now to exchange the regular function expression inside of an `addEventListener()` method and printed `this` to the console, you may find out, it directs you to the `Window` object!
+This would be true if you created a function in a global scope.
+Conclusion: when working with events or whenever you WANT `this` to get rebound, go for a regular function expression.
+On the other hand, in situations when you’d write something like `var self = this`, thus needed a fixed `this`, using an arrow function will makes things much cleaner.

+And the last thing to remember about arrow functions: they are really handy when working with **anonymous** functions.
+You cannot use this shorthand if your function is named.

 ## 3. Default Parameters